- How do I get started?

 14. How do I get off Probation/ Disqualification?

 Probation is the warning phase prior to a student being disqualified.
 When a student is put on probation it is due to either a lack of progress (not completing more than 60% of all your classes) or your overall GPA falls below a 2.0.
 Probationary students are encouraged to meet with a counselor for assistance and guidance.
-When you are disqualified for the first time you are required to meet with a counselor.
-At the City campus first time disqualified MUST attend an academic success workshop before you are allowed to enroll in classes.
+When you are disqualified for the first time you are required to attend an Academic Success Workshop before you are allowed to be reinstated and register for classes.

 15. What do I do after sending in my transcripts?

 It is the responsibility of the student to request that their transcripts be evaluated for course equivalency.
-Call (619 3883540) or visit the Counseling Office, Room A110, and a counselor or staff person will submit a record adjustment form, which will be forwarded to the evaluators.
+Call 619-388-3540 or visit the Counseling Office, Room A110, to submit a Transcript Evaluation petition.

 16. I've been out of school a longtime... can I make it at SDCC?